-Toyota's gross margins improved significantly in 2013, following the yen devaluation.
+Toyota's gross margins improved significantly in 2014,from 13% to 17.8%, following the yen devaluation.
 Revenues earned from overseas markets translated to more Yen.
 Once the effect of a weak Yen is discounted, the margins should stabilize from there on.
 A 100 basis point change in the long term gross margins can change the estimate price by more than 10%.

 International vehicle market 3.5x larger than the North American vehicle market

-In the U.S., 2013 auto sales amounted to 15.8 million.
-In comparison, there were around 3.5x as many vehicle sales (65 million) internationally including Japan.
+In 2013, U.S. auto sales amounted to 15.8 million.
+In comparison, there were around 3.5x as many vehicle sales (65 million) internationally, including Japan.
 We estimate that Toyota will be able to grow its international market share in the coming years.

 Vehicle financing business driven by high volume & margins

-Toyota's auto loans and lease portfolio comprises of close to $145 billion and earns a interest spread of approximately 2.6% amounting to $6.8 billion of annual gross profits.
-Toyota charges an average interest & lease rate of 7.8% and benefits from the low interest rates in Japan and the US.
+Toyota's auto loans and lease portfolio comprises of close to $145 billion and earns an interest spread of approximately 2.6% amounting to $6.8 billion of annual gross profits.
+Toyota charges an average interest & lease rate of 7.8% and benefits from the low interest rates in Japan and the U.S.

 Vehicle recalls by Toyota hurt its brand image